Nayantara (TV series): Plot

-After 20 years

 In a dramatic way, the scene shifts twenty years forward.
 Tara has grown up, and now is a beautiful girl, but she still has not got her father's love and affection.
 While in the recent years, his father marries another woman and has a daughter.
 Tara lives with there grandmother, her step-mother and her step-sister.
 They used to think the same of Tara like his father Adidev, but as years passed by, they understood, that she had no hands for her mother's death, and now they try to make up the long lost relationship between the father and the daughter.

 Tara falls in love with Sam but hides her feelings to her family due to her father's hatred.
 However, despite her father's hatred, a course of events that take place, which had been planned by Tara's step-mother, grandmother and step-sister, and they end up marrying each other.